OutSystems/docs-product/src/extensibility-and-integration/external-database/integrate-external-db-ib.md

 * An external database integration created in Integration Builder only supports one database at a time.

-* It is not possible to change attribute data types for external database tables.
+* It is not possible to define the following fields at attribute level: data types, length, ignore, mandatory, autonumber, delete rule, and description. for external database tables.

 * It is not possible to rename entities.